-Thanks to the Family Day Center and over 50 Chattanooga area congregations, that dream has become a reality.
+Thanks to the Family Day Center and 39 Chattanooga area congregations, that dream has become a reality.
 At the Day Center on Baldwin Street, children play, receive tutoring, and participate in reading programs.
 Families can eat, bathe, and do laundry; kids nap and play while parents receive transportation, case management, educational classes and assistance finding jobs, housing, education, training, supportive services and community resources.

 At night and on the weekends, Chattanooga area congregations from all denominations provide meals, overnight shelter and hospitality to these families in transition 365 days a year.
 Family Promise is interfaith and accepting of all belief systems.
 We understand that people of every faith are called to serve the needy.
 We may not agree on theology, but no one thinks poverty is a good idea.